Love is in the air of Westeros. Well that, and the usual forecast of fire, blood and war.

 Yara: "His' big cock', I think he said.
 Euron's offer is also an offer of marriage, see, you won't get one without the other."

 Is it hot in here, or did someone let a dragon in?

-The exchange, bolstered by some spark-filled glances and pulse raising handshakes, could be the beginnings of an alternative partnership between Targaryen and Greyjoy: Daenerys could obtain the fleet she so desperately needs without having to tie herself to a man with less than wholesome intentions, preferring Yara - a woman with whom she has a great deal more in common with.
+The exchange, bolstered by some spark-filled glances and pulse raising handshakes, could be the beginnings of an alternative sponsored_longform between Targaryen and Greyjoy: Daenerys could obtain the fleet she so desperately needs without having to tie herself to a man with less than wholesome intentions, preferring Yara - a woman with whom she has a great deal more in common with.